Blog

 • Use cases:

-RFID excels in large, fast-paced environments like construction, manufacturing, utilities, or hospitals.
+RFID is widely adopted in construction tool tracking systems, manufacturing plants, utilities, and warehouses where high-volume tools and equipment must be tracked quickly without manual scanning.
 Fixed readers at gates can automatically log tools and link them to employees.
 A smart tool crib eliminates paperwork by tracking checkouts seamlessly and accurately.
 Handheld scanners also help locate lost items quickly using signal strength detection.

 • Pros & Cons: